byui-cse/cse450-course/source/course/syllabus.md

 At the end of Module 01, you will complete an Individual Exploration assignment that will test your Module 01 knowledge as well as your ability to apply that knowledge through a series of exercises.

-This assessment will be done outside of class, should take approximately two hours to complete, and is worth `10%` of the module grade.
+This assessment will be done outside of class and should take approximately two hours to complete.

 Its main purpose is to help you decide if you are adequately prepared to continue in the course.